Cortland1234/Vacation-App/README.md

 # Vacation-App WORK IN PROGRESS
-App that gathers tourist information on a city using API, including hotels, restaurants, and other attractions
+App that gathers tourist information on a city using API, including hotels, restaurants, and other attractions.
+API keys removed for privacy!